-One Brandeis student who attended the show had a strong interest in seeing Cream perform: John Landau, a music critic for the college paper who had also starting writing for Rolling Stone the previous fall.
+One Brandeis student who attended the show had a strong interest in seeing Cream perform: Jon Landau, a music critic for the college paper who had also started writing for Rolling Stone the previous fall.
 He had even written an in-depth feature in the magazine’s first issue comparing Cream to the Jimi Hendrix Experience.

 In the meantime, Cream’s U.S. tour continued into May.
 That month, Jann Wenner’s in-depth interview with Clapton ran in Rolling Stone, with a photo of the guitarist appearing on the cover.

-Another story about Cream also showed up in the May 11 issue: a revised version of Landau's Brandeis review.
-In the pages of Rolling Stone, Landau sharpened his barbs, mostly at the expense of Clapton, whose "problem is that while he has vast creative potential, at this time he hasn’t begun to fulfill it," he wrote.
+Another story about Cream also showed up in the May 11, 1968, issue: a revised version of Landau's Brandeis review.
+In the pages of Rolling Stone, Landau sharpened his barbs – mostly at the expense of Clapton, whose "problem is that while he has vast creative potential, at this time he hasn’t begun to fulfill it," he wrote.
 "He is a virtuoso performing other people’s ideas.
-One got the nagging feeling that ["N.S.U.’'s] whole solo could be charted out to show the source of every phrase" -- which, according to Landau, came straight out of B.B.
+One got the nagging feeling that the whole solo [in 'N.S.U.'] could be charted out to show the source of every phrase" – which, according to Landau, came straight out of B.B.
 King and Albert King's playbooks.

 Baker believed that because this criticism appeared in Rolling Stone, it made all the more impression on Clapton.
 “The article had a very detrimental effect on Eric because he thought Rolling Stone had a lot of credibility," Baker told Guitar World: "He was a very sensitive fellow, and I’m convinced the article did him a great deal of harm.
 It was his favorite magazine, and to read something like that in it hurt him.”